MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-vat.md

 5. In the **VAT Calculation Type** field, choose **Full VAT**.
 6. In the **Purchase VAT Account** field, enter the general ledger account to use for posting import VAT.
 All other accounts are optional.

-## <a name="to-verify-vat-registration-numbers"></a>To verify GST Registration numbers
-It is important that the VAT registration numbers you have for customers, vendors, and contacts are valid.
-For example, companies sometimes change their tax liability status, and in some countries tax authorities might ask you to provide reports, such as the EC Sales List report, that list the GST registration numbers you use when you do business.

-The European Commission provides the VIES VAT Number Validation service on its website, which is public and free. [!INCLUDE[d365fin](includes/d365fin_md.md)] can save you a step and let you use the VIES service to validate and track VAT numbers for customers, vendors, and contacts straight from the customer, vendor, and contact cards.
-The service in [!INCLUDE[d365fin](includes/d365fin_md.md)] is named **EU VAT Reg.
-No. Validation Service**.
-The service is available on the **Service Connections** page, and you can start using it right away.
-The service connection is free, and signup is not required.

-> [!Note]
-> To enable the EU VAT Reg.
-No. Validation Service, you must have administrator permissions.

-When you use our service connection, we record a history of VAT numbers and verifications for each customer, vendor, or contact, in the **VAT Registration Log**, so you can easily track them.
-The log is specific to each customer.
-For example, the log is useful for proving that you have verified that the current GST number is correct.
-When you verify a VAT number, the **Request Identifier** column in the log will reflect that you have taken action.

-You can view the GST Registration log on the Customer, Vendor, or Contact cards, on the **Invoicing** FastTab, by choosing the lookup button in the **GST Registration No.** field.

-Our service can also save you time when you create a customer or vendor.
-If you know the customer's GST number, you can enter it in the **GST Registration No.** field on the Customer or Vendor cards, and we will fill out the customer name for you.
-Some countries also provide company addresses in a structured format.
-In those countries, we fill in the address too.

-There are a couple of things to note about the VIES VAT Number Validation service:

-* The service uses the http protocol, which means that data transferred through the service is not encrypted.
-* You may experience downtime for this service for which Microsoft is not responsible.
-The service is part of a broad EU network of national VAT registers.

 ## <a name="using-reverse-charge-vat-for-trade-between-eu-countries-or-regions"></a>Using Reverse Charge GST for Trade between EU Countries or Regions
 Some companies must use reverse charge GST when trading with other companies.
 For example this rule applies to purchases from EU countries/regions and sales to EU countries/regions.